sassoftware/sas-studio-custom-steps/DQMatch/README.md

 ## Description

-The **DQ - Match Code** allows you to create a column match code base on locale and rule definition using a **dqMatch** function in the SPRE compute server.
-This version can manage 5 Locale (ITITA, ENUSA, FRFRA, DEDEU and ESESP) and 5 columns.
+The **DQ - Match Code** step allows you to create a column match code based on locale and rule definition using a **dqMatch** function in the SAS Compute Server.
+This version supports 5 Locales (ITITA, ENUSA, FRFRA, DEDEU and ESESP) and allows to generate match code for up to 5 columns.

 ## User Interface